GameDrivenDesign/docker-godot-export/README.md

 ## Dockerfile

 Use this Dockerfile to automatically export your game.
+Choose the Godot version you want to use as the Docker image tag (e.g., 3.0.2 as shown below).
+Supported Godot versions can be found [here](https://cloud.docker.com/u/gamedrivendesign/repository/docker/gamedrivendesign/godot-export/tags).
+If your version is not available, please open an issue [in this repository](https://github.com/GameDrivenDesign/docker-godot-export).

 Set `EXPORT_NAME` to your template's name and `OUTPUT_FILENAME` accordingly.
 Add two volumes, one from your repository to `/build/src` and another to